trevorhuis-smoothstack/Library-Management-System/README.md

 Week 1’s assignment (Library Management System)

 Write a program that operates on top of 3 different files and performs provides CRUD functionality for each file to the user.
-Each file is representingan entity, our entities are Book, Author, and Publisher.
+Each file is representing an entity, our entities are Book, Author, and Publisher.
 Each book has a Publisher and an Author associated with it.

 When creating a book, you need to make sure that the corresponding author and publisher exists in the other two files (We need to maintain referential integrity).